-SANTA CLARA UNIVERSITY SCHOOL OF LAW 2017 SINGAPORE SUMMER PROGRAM
+SANTA CLARA UNIVERSITY SCHOOL OF LAW 2018 SINGAPORE SUMMER PROGRAM

-Welcome to Santa Clara Law's 2017 summer program in Singapore!
+Welcome to Santa Clara Law's 2018 summer program in Singapore!

-As you know by now, from the emails you have received from me, my name is Yvonne Ekern and I will be your on-site Program Director in Singapore.
-I look forward to getting to know you during our three weeks together.
-I am arriving on Saturday May 20th and am staying at an apartment near the university.
-At orientation on May 22, I will give you my local cell phone number, but in the interim you can reach me via email at yekern@scu.edu.
+This year, Professor Tseming Yang and I (Anna Han) will be co-directors of the program in Singapore.
+We look forward to getting to know you during our three weeks together.
+I am arriving on Saturday May 19th and am staying at a hotel near the university.
+At orientation on Sunday afternoon May 20, I will give you my local cell phone number, but in the interim you can reach me via email ahan@scu.edu and Professor Yang's email is tyang@scu.edu.